Mario Alvarado Cifuentes

 Biography

-Mario Alvarado Cifuentes (MAC) is a PhD student in Chicana/o and Central American Studies at UCLA.
-MAC was born in Retalhuleu, Guatemala, with Maya Q’anjob’al, Guatemalan (K’iche’ Territory), and Salvadorian (Lenca Territory) roots.
-At the age of eight, MAC migrated with his family to the San Francisco Bay Area where he grew up.
-Living in the United States as an UndocuQueer person sparked his interest in understanding systems of violence that impact our minds and bodies.
+Mario Alvarado Cifuentes “Mac” is a PhD student in Chicana/o and Central American Studies at UCLA.
+Mac was born in Retalhuleu, Guatemala, with Maya Q’anjob’al (Tz’uluma’), Guatemalan (K’iche’ Territory), and Salvadorian (Lenca Territory) roots.
+At the age of eight, Mac migrated with their family to the San Francisco Bay Area where they grew up.
+Living in the United States as an UndocuQueer person sparked their interest in understanding systems of violence that impact our minds and bodies.

-This interest led him to study Cancellation of Removal for Non-Legal Permanent Residents and its impact on mixed-status families for his honors thesis.
-He then went on to work in the legal field as an Immigration Paralegal at Centro Legal de la Raza and later as the Pro Bono Administrator at Berkeley Law.
-MAC’s interest in systems of violence ultimately led him to research settler colonialism.
-His current research interests focus on the Maya Diaspora in the U.S. challenging settler colonialist ideas of gender and sexuality.
+This interest led them to study Cancellation of Removal for Non-Legal Permanent Residents and its impact on mixed-status families for their honors thesis.
+They then went on to work in the legal field as an Immigration Paralegal at Centro Legal de la Raza and later as the Pro Bono Administrator at Berkeley Law.
+Mac’s interest in systems of violence ultimately led them to research settler colonialism.
+Their current research interests focus on Maya gender and sexuality.

-During his spare time, MAC uses digital art and history as a form of healing.
-MAC strongly believes knowledge should be accessible to everyone and welcomes prospective PhD applicants to contact him.
+During their spare time, Mac enjoys creating digital art.
+Mac strongly believes higher education should be accessible to everyone and welcomes prospective PhD applicants to contact them.

 Education